 Danielle represents investors acquiring and selling real property, business owners who are entering into their first lease or their 10th, landlords in the preparation of form leases for mixed use projects, office buildings, shopping centers and industrial parks, and businesses looking to purchase a building for their expanding operations and obtain financing.
 Danielle’s expertise in Small Business Administration (SBA) and Commercial Mortgage Backed Security (CMBS) lending, and fine-tuned processes are utilized to ensure that borrowers quickly satisfy lender conditions and that loan documents are reviewed and negotiated in an efficient manner.
 Danielle is also a trusted advisor to property owners and developers struggling to buy, sell, lease or finance contaminated properties.
 In addition to this expertise, after years of representing the largest US wireless telephone company, Danielle is uniquely positioned to assist landowners and wireless companies in negotiating and preparing land, tower and rooftops leases for cell sites.

 Danielle is currently serving on the Board of Fairytale Town, a non-profit organization promoting the imagination, creativity and education of children, and on the Board of California Lawyers Association.
 She previously served on the Board of Directors for Sacramento County Bar Association, and as the Vice President and President of the Sacramento County Bar Association's Real Property Section.
 She has also held leadership roles in California Real Estate for Women (CREW) and the Association of Commercial Real Estate (ACRE).
-Danielle is a graduate of the Sacramento Metro Chamber’s 2016 Leadership Sacramento program, the City of Sacramento’s 2017 Management Academy and the FBI’s 2018 Citizen Academy.
+Danielle is a graduate of the Sacramento Metro Chamber’s 2016 Leadership Sacramento program, the City of Sacramento’s 2017 Management Academy, the FBI’s 2018 Citizen Academy and the 2019 Ladies Rock Sacramento program.
 In 2014, the Sacramento Business Journal recognized Danielle as Best of the Bar and has recognized her every year since.
-Sacramento Magazine also recognized Danielle as a Top Lawyer in 2017 and 2018.
+Sacramento Magazine also recognized Danielle as a Top Lawyer in 2017, 2018, and 2019.

 Danielle obtained her B.A. in Communications with a Minor in Business from Santa Clara University in 2002, cum laude.
 She earned her J.D. degree from Santa Clara University School of Law in 2004, top ten percent, with a Certificate in Public Interest and Social Justice Law.
 While at law school, Danielle was a member of the Santa Clara Law Review and the President of the Phi Delta Phi Legal Fraternity.